wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 top rake!
 Just be sure to position the high part of the grind away from the center of the puck when you adjust the cutter height.

-The cutter is must be exactly at center height to cut a precise radius.
+The cutter must be exactly at center height to cut a precise radius.
 For a convex ball, you drill and ream a hole about 0.001" larger in diameter than the cutter into the top of the puck.
-If the desired cutting radius is _R_ and the cutter radius is _c_, you position the hole _R_+_c_ away from the center of the puck for a convex radius (that cuts on the _inside_ of the cutter, with the pivot point under the work) or _R+-\_c_ for concave radii with the pivot point between the operator and the work.
+If the desired cutting radius is _R_ and the cutter radius is _c_, you position the hole _R_ + _c_ away from the center of the puck for a convex radius (that cuts on the _inside_ of the cutter, with the pivot point under the work) or _R_ - _c_ for concave radii with the pivot point between the operator and the work.

-If the cutter is slightly below center it's no big deal (the diameter of the sphere will just be a little off). but if it's above center even a tiny bit, the tool will just rub and won't cut.
+If the cutter is slightly below center it's no big deal (the diameter of the sphere will just be a little off), but if it's above center even a tiny bit, the tool will just rub and won't cut.

 There are many ways to position on center, but probably the easiest is to just put